Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Control&Telemetry_Interface.md

 21) The data rate used for CAN bus activity is set during configuration and setup of the controller.
 Factory default for all Prohelion devices is 500 kbits per second.

 22) The CAN bus data connection and power supply are isolated from the high-power DC bus to this continuous voltage rating.
-Please refer to the [isolation](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/High_Power_Connections.html) section in the User's Manual regarding recommended earthing and connection practices.
+Please refer to the [isolation](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/High_Power_Connections.html) section in the User Manual (under High Power Connections)regarding recommended earthing and connection practices.